-Dams can have major impacts on wetlands, if they reduce the extent of seasonal flooding downstream.
+Dams can have major impacts if they reduce the extent of seasonal flooding downstream.
 A proposed dam on the Okavango River in Namibia upriver from the Botswana border was recently opposed because of concerns about effects downriver.
 Other proposals of similar concern have included siphoning off water from the Okavango River in Namibia to pipe to Windhoek.
 Again the major concern was about a reduction in the volume of water reaching the permanent swamps and seasonal floodplains of the Okavango Delta.

 Not all dams are necessarily damaging.
 The impoundments might retain water throughout the year in areas which otherwise at times would be dry.
-For example, dams on the Manyame River in Zimbabwe, such as Lake Manyame (8100ha), Chivero (2364ha), Seke Dam (109ha) and Harvara Dam (215ha), afford foraging habitat for visiting Slaty Egrets.
+For example, dams on the Manyame River in Zimbabwe afford foraging habitat for visiting Slaty Egrets.
 Even sewage lagoons might attract feeding egrets as at Phakalane Sewage Ponds near Gaborone in Botswana.

-The extent of flooding over the seasonal floodplains of the Okavango Delta and the Chobe/Linyanti system on the Botswana/Namibian border is extremely variable and depends, to a large extent, on the amount of rain falling in the Angolan highlands.
+The extent of flooding over the seasonal floodplains of the Okavango Delta and the Chobe/Linyanti system on the Botswana/Namibian border is extremely variable and depends to a large extent on the amount of rain falling in the Angolan highlands.
 However, there is also a cyclical pattern that may occur over a 70-80 year period with a series of years of low flows followed by a series of years with high flows.
 The Okavango Delta and Chobe/Linyanti system are presently experiencing high flows and extensive flooding with water extending further south from the delta along the Boteti River, Lake Ngami again being full and the Savuti Channel in Chobe National Park once again flowing.
-Although anthropogenic activities have little or no impact on these cyclical changes, any water abstraction from the Okavango River in Angola and Namibia could have severe consequences in the drier years.
+Although anthropogenic activities have no or little impact on these cyclical changes, any water abstraction from the Okavango River in Angola and Namibia could have severe consequences in the drier years.